 But the Mac and Windows versions are no longer compatible.
 If you open a Windows Scrivener file on your Mac, the software modifies it such that Windows can’t open it again.
 That’s why I moved to transferring files via Evernote.
 (As of June ‘19)

-If you’re looking for a serious productivity improvement as a writer, Dragon is the way to go.
+If you’re looking for a serious productivity improvement as a writer, dictation is the way to go but the state of the art is in flux.